 If you like sweet plantains, then you're in for a treat.
-These Chocolate Plantain Brownies are a great, healthy brownie recipe.
-Sweetened with ripe plantains and dates, moist, decadent and healthy enough for breakfast.
+These plantain brownies are a great, healthy brownie recipe; sweetened with ripe plantains and dates, moist, decadent and healthy enough for breakfast.

-In addition, this easy Chocolate Plantain Brownie recipe is Paleo, Vegan and free of the top 8 allergens.
-These simple brownies are made with just 7 ingredients, grain free, egg free and sweetened with dates.
+In addition, this easy plantain brownie recipe is paleo, vegan and free of the top allergens.
+These simple brownies are made with just 8 ingredients, grain free, egg free and sweetened with dates.

 Plantains are great for baking because they add moisture to baked goods and work well as a binding agent.
 They're great for making egg free recipes, even without the use of egg substitutes.
 In addition, they're relatively inexpensive and high in fiber.

-For this recipe, I used almond milk.
+For this recipe, I used homemade almond milk.
+However, any plant based milk will work.
 To make these brownies allergy free (nut free), then use coconut milk or a seed milk such as hemp milk.